dhis2/training-docs/content/analytic_tools/tg_pivottable.md

 #### Last Value Aggregation Type

 The last value aggregation type is a special value type which takes the last value that has been entered at a specific level and displays it within the analysis apps.
 This is useful if, for example, you are entering a number which represents the current number of people on treatment from period to period.
-For example, in November 2020 you could have 100 people on treatment, in December 2020 you could have 87.
+For example, in November 2023 you could have 100 people on treatment, in December 2023 you could have 87.
 If you want to know the amount of people currently on treatment within the year, you are looking for the value of 87.
-By default, DHIS2 would have aggregated these values (87+100+values for other months in 2020); however this is not what we want, we only want the most recent value that has been entered.
+By default, DHIS2 would have aggregated these values (87+100+values for other months in 2023); however this is not what we want, we only want the most recent value that has been entered.

 As an example, let us review our data entry page for HIV

 ![](Images/pivottable/image27.png)

-Here, PLHIV currently on ART in February 2021 is 721+1036 =1757
+Here, PLHIV currently on ART in January 2024 is 735+1077 = 1812

-In March 2021, this changes to 690+1034 = 1724
+In February 2024 , this changes to 721 + 1036 = 1757

-If I were interested in the number of PLHIV currently on ART for MARCH, I would want the value only from March, I would not want the sum of January + February + March.
+If I were interested in the number of PLHIV currently on ART for FEBRUARY, I would want the value only from February , I would not want the sum of January + February

 In pivot tables, let us apply this across the last 12 months.
 Here I would want the most recent value that has been entered for PLHIV currently on ART and not a sum of the last 12 months.
 We can do this in 2 ways: